kairoaraujo/PowerAdm/README.md

 	VFC client name:fcs0            VFC client DRC:U9119.FHB.8297FCR-V11-C33

-## How is it development?
+## How is it developed?

-It's developing using Python and uses some Shell Scripting.
+It's developed using Python and uses some Shell Scripting.
-I'm not a developer.
-I'm a System Administrator.
-Please sorry if not look great but your help is important to improve.
+I'm a sysadmin not a developer so sorry if it is not looking great.
+Your help is important and kindly accept to improve the tool.

 If you don't have an HMC and a Power to run tests, don't worry.
-I've an some codes with simulation on createlparconf.py, newid.py.
-D irectory simulation is available upon request.
+I've an some code with simulation on createlparconf.py, newid.py.
+Directory simulation is available upon request.

 ## License

 This software is BSD License.
 Please more details in LICENSE file.
 IMPORTANT: IBM, PowerVM (a.k.a. vios) are registered trademarks of IBM Corporation in the United States, other countries, or both.